 The BSPH major is competitive.
 The average cumulative GPA of students admitted to the Public Health major has been above 3.0.
 Applicants should be aware the College of Public Health accepts a limited number of students into the major each year.
-Students must have a minimum Ohio State University cumulative GPA of 2.8 and a minimum of 30 credit hours.
+Students must have a minimum Ohio State University cumulative GPA of 2.5 and a minimum of 30 credit hours.

-Interested students must complete and submit the online application, which includes a 500-word essay to be considered for admission to the program.
+Interested students must complete and submit an online application.
 Applicants must also complete prerequisite courses with a minimum grade of C in each prerequisite course.

-Students who are currently not Ohio State University students can apply to the BSPH major under the following conditions: 1) A minimum 2.80 college cumulative GPA, 2) completion of at least 30 credits, 3) eligible to be admitted as an Ohio State University student and 4) completion of all major prerequisites.
+Students who are currently not Ohio State University students can apply to the BSPH major under the following conditions: 1) A minimum 2.50 college cumulative GPA, 2) completion of at least 30 credits, 3) eligible to be admitted as an Ohio State University student and 4) completion of all major prerequisites.
 Transfer students can apply to the BSPH major utilizing the following website: Graduate and Professional Admissions.